How to Buy a SIM Card in Russia as a Foreign Visitor in 2025

 - Wi-Fi & Messaging Apps: Many places (as well as our schools) offer free Wi-Fi, and apps like WhatsApp and Telegram work without a Russian SIM.

 Buying a SIM card in Russia as a foreigner now requires several bureaucratic steps.
 The process can take a few days, so plan ahead.
-If you need assistance, our team at Liden & Denz can help you navigate the registration process.
+Our team at Liden & Denz assists students and other customers in navigating the registration process.